 Provide the following demographic information for the market area, giving historical data as well as current data and estimates.
-Include data on population and household trends from 2013 to 2020 and projected to 2024.
+Include data on population and household trends from 2010 to current year and projected to the placed-in-service year.
 Historical 2000 Census data can also be included to provide further insight into the historical demographic trends but is not required.
 Projections must be prepared by a reputable source such as Nielsen, ESRI, or Ribbon Demographics.
 U.S. Census data prior to the 2010 Census is only acceptable as historical data.
 If the Market Analyst does not agree with these projections, s/he must provide the reasoning, along with substitute projections.
 Both numbers and percentages should be shown for the data below.
 Annualized growth figures should be included.
 Please include a brief narrative of overall conclusions.